localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 ## Publishing the image to ECR

-Now that the initial setup is done, we can give LocalStack's AWS emulation a try to push our image to ECR and deploy the Lambda container image.
+Now that the initial setup is done, we can give LocalStack's AWS emulation a try by pushing our image to ECR and deploying the Lambda container image.
 Let's start LocalStack:

 {{< command >}}
 $ LOCALSTACK_API_KEY=<your-api-key> localstack start -d